daniel-bar/Full-Stack-Roadmap/FS.md

 Bootcamp will give you guidance (not always good because a developer needs to learn to solve the problems by himself & google).

 On the other side bootcamp gets you to basic/below level, I know for a fact that alot of bootcamps "finds a job" for there graduates as tutors in their bootcamp.
-That's not a good idea because you don't want someone without experience teaching you how to code it will lead you to bad prectices & It will cost you about 20K NIS.
+That's not a good idea because you don't want someone without experience teaching you how to code it will lead you to bad prectices, will cost you about 20K NIS & it will take you from 12 weeks to a year to finish (Depends on the bootcamp program).

-Bootcamps are not always fully updated with the new technologies, there are still bootcamps at 2022 who teach JQuery.
+Bootcamps are not always fully updated with the new technologies, there are still bootcamps at 2022 who teach JQuery & PHP.

 ## C. Self taught
 Practical & Cheap.
+Do it whenever you want style.

 You can learn everything for [academind.com](academind.com), it will cost you 200$ for one year subscription.

+For this way I'll also provide a list of the courses & more.

+1. HTML & CSS.
+2. Javascript.
+3. Typescript. (use only Typescript form now)
+4. Node.js.
+5. MongoDB.

+Build your first project, backend only for now.

+5. React.js.

+Build frontend for the backend project.

+6. Angular.
+7. MySQL.

+Build a Full Stack project.